MechatMehdi/MechatMehdi/README.md

-# Hi there, I'm Mechat Mehdi
+# Greetings!, I'm Mechat Mehdi

 ### About Me
-I am a software engineer and full-stack developer specializing in building production-grade mobile and web applications.
-I hold a degree in Information Systems and Software Engineering (ISIL) from USTHB, combining a rigorous academic foundation with extensive hands-on industry experience.
+I am a software engineer and full-stack developer specializing in building production-grade mobile and web applications and even desktop apps.
+I hold a degree in Information Systems and Software Engineering (ISIL) from USTHB, combining a rigorous academic foundation with extensive hands-on industry experience, and for my master's i have specialized in software engineering field along with AI.

 As a startup founder and lead developer of an officially incubated product, I have practical experience guiding applications from initial architectural design to deployment.
 My technical expertise spans backend engineering with Node.js, Express, and PostgreSQL (utilizing Redis for performance and queuing), alongside cross-platform frontend development using React, React Native, and Flutter.